pallabbhowmik/helix-automation-framework/README.md

 Overview
 - Java + Selenium WebDriver + TestNG + Gradle
 - API tests with RestAssured
-- Modular TestNG suites and CI pipeline (Jenkins + Allure)
+- Planned CI integration (Jenkins + Allure) — pipeline definition to be added

+Target application
+- PassTheNote (https://www.passthenote.com) — a full-stack web app used as a testbed for this framework.

 Configuration
 - The framework loads configuration with this precedence (highest → lowest):